Energy Optimization of Wind Turbines via a Neural Control Policy Based on Reinforcement Learning Markov Chain Monte Carlo Algorithm: VAWT Model

 Wind turbines use aerodynamics to transform the kinetic energy of the wind into mechanical energy, providing torque for a generator at a rotational speed $\omega_r$ and torque $T_{w}$.
 In this setup, a wind-powered generator produces electricity.
 The control mechanism typically measures $\omega_r$ and $T_{w}$ to derive reference load current as the required control effort.
 The amount of generated power depends on the wind's velocity $U_w$ and rotor's aerodynamics ($\rho~C_p S_a$ representing density of air, wind power coefficient, and wind turbine's swept area using rotor radius $r_{r}$ and length of blade $l_{b}$) according to equation \eqref{eq: power_wind} \citep{da2021fundamentals}.

 The conversion of the wind energy is limited by the aerodynamic efficiency of the rotor $C_p$.
 For a given wind speed, there is a rotor speed $\omega_r$ such that the TSR is at the maximum of the $C_p$ curve.
 This operating point ensures maximum aerodynamic efficiency, which is the main objective of most studies devoted to improving the energy efficiency of wind turbines.
+There is a minimum wind speed below which the rotor has too low efficiency and cannot start rotating, and a maximum wind speed where the centrifugal loads would cause damage and it is not allowed to reach by mechanical brakes.